benmvp/slides/2019/nationjs/react-eco.md

   * Runs in a browser, but isn't slow Selenium or Webdriver
   * But can also used a development platform for TDD
   * Becoming increasingly popular
-  * Call also use it with a visual regression utility like Percy
+  * Call also use it with a visual testing utility like Percy
 - **Enzyme** is probably most common
   * Been around basically since the beginning of React
   * Has a very jQuery-like interface for inspecting & interacting w/ components